 In addition, locals collect beach glass (pieces of glass that have been rounded and made opaque by sea and sand) as jewelry, emphasizing the importance of recycling in such an ecologically sensitive area as a barrier island.

-Despite a reputation for hedonism, both communities have regular religious services in their respective community houses on Sundays in season.
-Episcopal services, conducted by a local Long Island priest or a local layperson, are most popular, although there are also Roman Catholic services.
+Despite a reputation for hedonism, both communities have regular religious services in their respective community houses on Sundays in season, including Episcopal and Roman Catholic services.
 In the 1970s, a small group of Jews began holding informal worship services on the Jewish High Holy Days in the Pines.
 This has grown to a congregation loosely affiliated with the Reconstructionist Movement.
 The services during Yom Kippur and Rosh Hashana are held in Whyte Hall, a community center built on the old Coast Guard station.
 People from both communities attend.

 Newton, Esther.
 Cherry Grove, Fire Island: Sixty Years in America’s First Gay and Lesbian Town.
 Boston: Beacon, 1993.